What is Clinical Pastoral Education?

 CPE has been offered for more than 30 years at Ohio State's Wexner Medical Center, one of the largest and most diverse academic medical centers in the country.
 Our CPE program and Chaplaincy Department are well integrated into the Mission of the Medical Center: to improve people’s lives through patient care, education and research.
 CPE students join many other students within this academic health care setting who are learning professional roles and skills.
 CPE students serve as chaplain interns or residents within the Chaplaincy Department, visiting patients, responding to requests and referrals, and providing after-hours on call coverage.
 CPE students work and learn alongside our Chaplaincy Department staff of professional chaplains, who serve as models of professional pastoral care givers and consultants in the students’ learning process.

 The breadth and scope of medical care at Ohio State Wexner Medical Center provides a rich training environment for CPE students.
 CPE students provide spiritual and pastoral care to persons with a wide variety of medical conditions that reflects the innovative services provided here.
-CPE students visit patients and their families in University Hospital, Ross Heart Hospital, The James Cancer Hospital, Brain and Spine Hospital and University Hospital East.
+CPE students visit patients and their families in University Hospital, Ross Heart Hospital, The James Cancer Hospital, Brain and Spine Hospital and East Hospital.
 CPE residents may also have pastoral experience with psychiatric patients at Harding Hospital and physical rehabilitation patients in Dodd Hall.

 In addition to the wide range of medical care available, our staff and patients represent a variety of faith traditions, as well as many ethnic and cultural backgrounds.
 CPE students have the opportunity to expand their knowledge and experience with cultural and religious diversity through their pastoral work and through formal CPE curriculum elements.
 In addition to the clinical learning resources within the Medical Center, there are many other learning resources available to CPE students within The Ohio State University, The Ohio State University College of Medicine and The Ohio State University College of Nursing.
 A variety of lectures and workshops are open to students on subjects relevant to their learning.